usecannon/cannon/packages/website/content/docs.md

 **Outputs**
 This action updates the return object by adding an entry to the `imports` key with the action’s name.
 The value of the entry is the return object of the imported cannonfile.
 For example, if a package is imported with `[imports.uniswap]` and its cannonfile deploys a contract with `[contract.pair]` which outputs `address`, this address would be accessible at `<%= imports.uniswap.contracts.pair.address %>`.

-### run

-The `run` action executes a custom script.

-**Required Inputs**

-- `exec` - The javascript (or typescript) file to load
-- `func` - The function to call in this file

-**Optional Inputs**

-- `args` - The arguments to pass the script
-- `env` - Environment variables to be set on the script
-- `modified` - An array of files and directories that this script depends on.
-The cache of the cannonfile's build is recreated when these files change.

-**Outputs**
-This action updates the return object by merging the object returned from the script under keys `contracts` and `txns`.
-These objects should follow the structure of output modifications created by a `contract` action.

 ### invoke

 The `invoke` action calls a specified function on your node.